Singing Sisters

 |

-On Saturday, 6th November Australians vote in a referendum to keep the Queen as Head of State.
+On Saturday, 6th November Australians vote in a referendum to keep Queen Elizabeth II as Head of State.

-Tony and Cherie Blair announce that they are expecting their fourth child.
+On 18th November Tony Blair announces that his wife, Cherie, is pregnant and that they are expecting their fourth child.

-90-year-old Quentin Crisp ("one of the stately homos of England") dies of a heart attack on 21st November.
+90-year-old Quentin Crisp - "one of the stately homos of England" - dies of a heart attack on 21st November, aged 90.

 Violence erupts in Seattle on 30th November as protesters block the streets around the convention centre where the World Trade Organisation was due to meet.